launchdarkly-labs/ansible-launchdarkly-collection/README.md

 # Ansible collection for LaunchDarkly

+*This version of the Ansible Collection is an **alpha** version and should not be considered ready for production use while this message is visible.*

 This collection provides a series of Ansible modules and plugins for interacting with [LaunchDarkly](https://www.launchdarkly.com).

 ## Requirements

 - ansible version >= 2.9
+- launchdarkly-api >= 2.0.20
+- dictdiffer == 0.8.0

 ## Installation